geode-sdk/docs/mods/guidelines.md

 A mod found breaking any of these rules will be rejected unconditionally from the index, as well as very likely leading to a total and permanent ban from posting on the index and a removal of all existing mods on the index.

  * The mod contains **malware**.
+This means any code with the purpose of causing harm to someone or something
+ * The mod **collects user data without consent**.
+Collecting data locally for the purpose of statistics is fine, but all sort of online data collection must be unambiguously explicit and able to be opted out of.
  * The mod is **stolen**.
-This means that it consists fully or nearly fully of the original code of another person with credit explicitly erased.
+This means that it consists fully or nearly fully of the original code of another person with credit explicitly erased

+Please note that a mod purposefully altering the experience of specific users (such as making gameplay unplayable) **is considered malware**, regardless of the users in question.
+This specific form of malware is unlikely to lead to an index-wide ban, though that depends on the gravity of the situation.

 ## Hard-rejection rules